awsdocs/aws-cloud9-user-guide/doc_source/env-vars.md

 ## Set Custom User Environment Variables in \~/\.bashrc<a name="env-vars-bashrc"></a>

-You can set custom user environment variables in `~/.bashrc` file in your environment\.
+You can set custom user environment variables in the `~/.bashrc` file in your environment\.
 To test this behavior, add the following code to the `~/.bashrc` file in your environment:

 ```
 export MY_ENV_VAR='.bashrc file'